smrealms/wiki-data/game-guide/technologies.md

 # **Cloak**

 The Cloaking device hides the pilots ships from other ships in sector with them.
-Being Cloaked doesn't mean that you are truly invincible, just that anyone who is the same level as yourself or has a lower level can not attack you.*** A cloaked ship in a sector with out anyone else in it will show a "Shadow" in the current sector screen***.
-Cloak is only effective against someone who is a lower level than the cloaked ship.
-A level 20 person can hide from a level 19 person, but be seen by a level 21 person.
-A cloaked person In Sector with an alliance mate that is not cloaked can still be attacked with their ally, although they can not be targetted themselves.
-If you enter a sector an are uncloaked, another ship in that sector can pull up an attack screen on you even if you recloak.
+Being Cloaked doesn't mean that you are truly invisible, just that anyone who has less experience points cannot examine or attack you.
+This can be used to great effect but it has several limitations.
+If you forget to enable your cloak you can be seen.
+If you hit mines you will decloak.
+If you attack anything you will decloak.
+You will be decloaked if an alliance mate in your sector fires upon something or is fired upon.
+Your ship shows up on scans while cloaked.
+Also, being in sector with a cloaked ship you cannot see will generate a warning if there are no other ships around.

 # **Illusion Generator**